Frequently asked questions about Azure IaaS VM disks and managed and unmanaged premium disks

 Are unmanaged disks still supported?

-Yes.
-We support unmanaged and managed disks.
+Yes, both unmanaged and managed disks are supported.
 We recommend that you use managed disks for new workloads and migrate your current workloads to managed disks.

-If I create a 128-GB disk and then increase the size to 130 GB, will I be charged for the next disk size (512 GB)?
+If I create a 128-GB disk and then increase the size to 130 gibibytes (GiB), will I be charged for the next disk size (256 GiB)?

 Can I create locally redundant storage, geo-redundant storage, and zone-redundant storage managed disks?